cosmos/sdk-tutorials/academy/golang-intro/5_arrays.md

 In this section, arrays and slices are introduced.

 ## Arrays

 In Go, the size of an array is a part of the type.
-So, arrays have a fixed size.
-The declaration has the syntax:
+Therefore arrays have a fixed size.
+The declaration has the following syntax:

 ```golang
 var array [size]type
 ```

 You can access the data with `array[index]`.
-Let's do a cross product:
+You can see this with a cross product:

 ```golang
 package main